NilsPlaehn/bSSFP-Getting-the-phase-consistent/README.md

 #Codes:

-Simulation code based on references in the literature :
+Simulation code based on references in the literature:

 i) "S_Simulation_twoCompartmens_PCbSSFP.m":

 Contains the main code.
 By changing the parameter "Is_Sigma0" the effect of different phase sign description can be investigated in two-compartment systems.